Tommaso Ciampa: Early career (2005–2007)

 Whitney was trained by WWE Hall of Famer Killer Kowalski, and debuted in January 2005.
 He predominantly wrestled for independent promotions located in Massachusetts, most notably Chaotic Wrestling and Top Rope Promotions.

 On May 22, 2005, he wrestled an IWF Junior Heavyweight Championship match against champion Sean Royal, but was unsuccessful.
 Later that day he also failed to win a battle royal to earn the number one contendership to the IWF Heavyweight Championship.

 Whitney debuted in Chaotic Wrestling as "Tommy Penmanship" in 2005.
 On April 1, he lost a qualifying match for entry in the Chaotic Wrestling Heavyweight Championship Tournament to Fred Sampson.
 In June, Penmanship teamed with Arch Kincaid to unsuccessfully challenge the Logan Brothers for the Chaotic Wrestling Tag Team Championship.
 Penmanship won his first championship on August 8, by defeating Chase del Monte for the Chaotic Wrestling New England Championship.
 He held it for half a year, successfully defending it against former del Monte, Jason Blade, and Psycho, before eventually losing it to Psycho at Cold Fury 5.

 Penmanship then spent a couple of months without winning a singles match losing to Matt Logan and Psycho, but alongside Psycho, he won a Lethal Lottery Tournament first round match.
 Penmanship and Psycho qualified for a battle royal to determine the number one contender to the CW Heavyweight Championship, but the match was won by Luis Ortiz.
 At Breaking Point 2006 Penmanship lost to Psycho once again in a Psycho Rules match with Tommy Dreamer as the special referee.
 On May 19, Penmanship defeated Handsome Johnny and became Chaotic Wrestling Heavyweight Champion.
 As the Chaotic Heavyweight champion Penmanship defeated Bryan Logan, del Monte and Max Bauer.
 He held the Championship until February 2007, when he lost it to Brian Milonas in a "Loser leaves CW" match.

 World Wrestling Entertainment (2005–2007)

-He appeared on the July 14, 2005, episode of SmackDown! as Thomas Whitney, ESQ one of Muhammad Hassan's lawyers and confronted The Undertaker.
+He appeared on the July 14, 2005, episode of SmackDown! as Thomas Whitney, ESQ, Muhammad Hassan's lawyer and confronted The Undertaker.
 Tommaso read a statement from Hassan before being attacked by The Undertaker.
 On the December 17 episode of Velocity, under the ring name Demarso Whitney, he was defeated by Jamie Noble.
-On the August 25, 2006 episode of Heat he and Kofi Kingston had a dark match against Lance Cade and Trevor Murdoch.
+On the August 25, 2006, episode of Heat he and Kofi Kingston had a dark match against Lance Cade and Trevor Murdoch.